Key Takeaways

 Where does digital PR fit into this?

-Digital PR bridges the gap between link building and content marketing by earning editorial placements in real publications.
+Digital PR bridges link building and content marketing by earning editorial placements in real publications.
 When a journalist features your brand as an expert source, you get a high-authority backlink (the link building benefit) and a brand mention in editorial context (the signal AI systems prioritize).
-It's the strategy that produces both traditional SEO value and AI visibility simultaneously — which is why it's become a core part of how modern SEO campaigns are structured.
+It's the strategy that produces both traditional SEO value and AI visibility simultaneously — which is why it's become a core part of how modern campaigns are structured.

 Should I start with content or link building?